prismagrup/yiihaa/README.md

 INSTALLATION
 ------------

-### Install from an Archive File

-Extract the archive file downloaded from [yiiframework.com](http://www.yiiframework.com/download/) to a directory named `advanced` that is directly under the Web root.

-Then follow the instructions given in "GETTING STARTED".

 ### Install via Composer

 If you do not have [Composer](http://getcomposer.org/), you may install it by following the instructions